-The committee engaged with the SMRA visit and discussed recommendations for financial efficiencies, and in conjunction with the Finance Manager, developed a new Trust Financial Plan and advised on its approval by the Academy Trust Board.
+The committee discussed recommendations for financial efficiencies, and in conjunction with the Finance Manager, continued to develop on plans set out within the new Trust Financial Plan.

-The Committee has used all of the information provided to identify those areas that pose a considerable risk to the schools finances and put action plans in place to alleviate these.
+The Committee has used all of the information provided to identify those areas that pose a considerable risk to the school's finances and put action plans in place to alleviate these.